0x90JMP/0x90JMP.github.io/_posts/2026-07-15-api-series-call-stack.md

 - The three most common hook patterns and what their bytes look like
 - A C# tool that reads function prologues and detects hooks live
 - What MDE actually hooks in practice — and why it is not what most people expect
+- A live injection test against MDE: what fires and what does not

 ---